changeworld/azure-docs.pl-pl/articles/iot-central/core/tutorial-monitor-devices.md

 ![Pulpit nawigacyjny urządzenia](media/tutorial-monitor-devices/initial_screen.png)

 Wykres na pulpicie nawigacyjnym pokazuje wykreśloną temperaturę urządzenia.
-Bieżącą temperaturę docelową urządzenia można także zobaczyć na kafelku **Właściwości urządzenia** .
+You can also see the current target temperature for the device in the **Device properties** tile.
 Decydujesz, że temperatura docelowa jest zbyt wysoka.

 ## <a name="remediate-an-issue"></a>Rozwiązywanie problemu